 I suppose the only thing left to mention about this recipe is that I’m pretty sure you’re gonna need to go ahead and plan on making two pies, which I did.
 We couldn’t wait long enough for me to get my final “pretty” pics of it and had to taste test immediately.
 Kinda funny but that’s a true story.

 I hope you’ll give Pressure Cooker Cushaw Pie a try.
 You’ll be happy you did!
-If you have any questions or comments, drop me a line in that little comment box below.
-I’d love to hear from you!

 Ingredients